Kwesty4658/DeathLeaderboard/readme.md

-Death Leaderboard is a very basic mod that displays a leaderboard of player DeathSystem in the chat when a player dies.
+Death Leaderboard is a very basic mod that displays a leaderboard of player DeathsSavingSystem in the chat when a player dies.
 Want to gaslight your friends?
 Of course you do!
 Go to C:\Users\user\Documents\My Games\Terraria\tModLoader\DeathLeaderboard\worldname\data.json and change the values!